Dental Hard Tissue Lab

 Dr. Janaína Ávila

-Postdoctoral Research Adjunct (Australian National University PhD 2011)
+Postdoctoral Research Fellow (Australian National University PhD 2011)

 Research interests: Secondary ion mass spectrometry, stable isotope geochemistry, sulfur and oxygen isotopic signatures of biological processes, environmental and biological evolutions on early Earth, isotope cosmochemistry.